 And our journey up Melbourne’s premiere hiking gear hubs comes to an end with another independent player in Bogong.
 Bogong has an air of these-guys-know-their-stuff as soon as you walk into this warm and cabin-like place, with the way the gear is merchandised and the confidence and quality of the advice.
 Named after Victoria’s tallest mountain, Mount Bogong, some notable brands they stock include Arc’teryx, Exped, Mont, and Rab.
 Brands that are among the best and are indicative of how seriously these guys take their hiking.

 Near Little Bourke Street, but on Elizabeth Street, you will also find Kathmandu, The North Face, and Aussie Disposals if you’re so inclined.
 Also, there’s an Adventure Megastore which stocks Columbia and Mountain Hardware, and a new Arc’teryx flagship store in the fancy shopping mall, Emporium Melbourne.
 But, without doubt, this little street is Melbourne’s hiking gear destination.
-Further afield there are reputable hiking stores to be found, including The Wilderness Shop out in Box Hill, and Vast and Outsports out in Moorabbin, and Wallaroo Adventure Store out in Mount Waverley which also hires out a lot of hiking gear.
+Further afield there are reputable hiking and camping shops to be found, including The Wilderness Shop out in Box Hill, and Vast and Outsports out in Moorabbin, and Wallaroo Adventure Store out in Mount Waverley which also hires out a lot of hiking gear.
 Handy if you’re out in the east, or try to avoid the city.